Use different logos for different reader groups

 To do so:

-2. Upload all the logos you want to use here, using the + Add Files button.
+2. Upload all the logos you want to use here, using + Add Files.
+Refer to Add files in bulk for more detailed instructions.

-3. Once you've uploaded your logos, you'll need to get the URL for each of them.
-See Find a file's URL for more complete steps.
-As you copy each URL, save it to a text editor--we'll need it later!
+3. Once you've uploaded your logos, copy the URL for each logo and add it to a text editor--you'll need it later.
+Refer to Find a file's URL for more complete steps.

 <script>